5 steps to build your success

 Step 4 – Taking in Feedback

-Okay so you asked for feedback, but what if it is negative and your manager is not happy with your work?
+What if the feedback is negative and your manager is not happy with your work?
 Well, thankfully you have asked early on and are being proactive.
-If you had not been proactive and your manager finally delivered negative feedback on his/her own terms, most likely he would be frustrated, targets would have been missed, and she would be under pressure.
+If you had not been proactive and your manager finally delivered negative feedback on his/her own terms, most likely he would be frustrated, targets will have been missed, and she would be under pressure.
 This puts you in a negative light.

 When receiving feedback, your job is to listen (not defend).
-Ask clarifying questions and practice active listening.
+Ask clarifying questions and practice active listening (feeding back your understanding in your own words).
 Listen first to be heard later.
 Confirm what you will be changing and repeat this in an e-mail follow up.
 If you have had challenges, make sure you present these in a constructive way (not in a victim or blaming manner).
 Constructive means to define the problem, identify the impact, and suggest potentials resolutions.

 Step 5 – Ask for support

 If you are not meeting targets or see that you are not progressing as needed, determine what additional training, coaching, or mentoring could be of value to you.
-Depending on your environment, this may be easy to get and may just be a matter of asking for it.
-You can even ask your peers for extra help, if this is acceptable in your workplace.
-Some environments may be more competitive with a ‘sink or swim culture’, so make sure you present your request in a positive way that refers to the benefit.
+This may be as simple as asking for it or it may require a cost benefit proposal.
+A faster way might be to ask your peers for help.
+If your environment is more competitive with a ‘swim or sink culture’, so make sure you present your request in a constructive way that refers to the benefit.
 For example, “I am confident that I can meet my targets if I could shadow Jane to see how she handles X call that I am new at”, or “John is top in this area, it would be great if he could do a training on XYZ so we can all have his results” or “I would like to be faster at completing X, could you walk me through how you do it?”.

-If you take responsibility for your success and:
+When you take responsibility for your success and

 - clarify expectations,